PSY6983-2021/clandry_project/README.md

 # Acknowledgement

 A special thanks to Pierre Bellec for his advice and his insightful takes about the future of science practices.
 I would have been stuck longer on data preprocessing without Desiree's help and might have shed a tear without Andreanne and François coding skills.
 You have all facilitated my learning journey and provided me the necessary tools when I knocked by obstacles.
-A great thanks to Marie-Eve with whom I shared a couple coffees during our coding sessions.
+A great thanks to Marie-Eve with whom I shared (lots of) coffees during our coding sessions.

 ## References